retorquere/zotero-better-bibtex/site/content/citing/_index.md

 ## Set your own, fixed citation keys

-You can fix the citation key for a reference by adding the text `bibtex: [your citekey]` anywhere in the "extra" field of the reference, or by using `biblatexcitekey[my_key]`.
+You can fix the citation key for a reference by adding the text `Citation Key: [your citekey]` anywhere in the "extra" field of the reference on a line of its own, or tge legacy `biblatexcitekey[my_key]`.
 You can generate a fixed citation key by selecting references, right-clicking, and selecting "Generate BibTeX key".

 ## Drag and drop/hotkey citations